avaframe/FlowPy/readme.md

 Every base can have one or more parents, except the starting cell, where we start our calculation, this would be at s = s_0 in Fig. 1.

+### z_delta

-From the base we solve now the equations (6,7 and 8) for every neighbor n, if Z_bn^{delta} is higher then zero, this neighbor is defined as a child of this base, and spreading is allowed in this direction.
+From the base we solve now the equations (6,7 and 8) for every neighbor n, if Z_bn^{delta} is higher then zero, this neighbor is defined as a potential child of this base, and spreading is allowed in this direction.

 ![z_delta_i](img/z_delta_array.png)

-Here S_bn is the path between the base and the neighbour.
+Here S_bn is the projected distance between the base and the neighbor.

-As Z_bn^{delta} can be interpreted as (kinectic energy? or velocity) we implemented a maximum value for this.
+As Z_bn^{delta} can be interpreted as  kinetic energy it is possible to limit this value to a maximum.
 Regarding physical models this would correspond to a turbulent friction.

 ![z_delta_max](img/z_delta_max.png)